 Christmas time is here, spaghetti and gondola boats are everywhere.
 Venice is a magical wonderland during the Christmas season.
+You won’t want to miss Venice at Christmas time.

 Holiday lights dangle underneath walkways and Christmas music can be heard in stores and in restaurants.